bucharest-gold/fidelity/README.md

 [![NPM](https://nodei.co/npm/fidelity.png)](https://npmjs.org/package/fidelity)

-A fast and simple Promise/A+ implementation.
+A fast and simple Promise/A+ implementation capable of Node.js or browser-based execution. `Fidelity` adheres to both the Promise/A+ specspecification, and the ES6 `Promise` API in its entirety.

 |                 | Project Info  |
 | --------------- | ------------- |